Roanoke Colony: CORA tree

 In 2006, writer Scott Dawson proposed that a Southern live oak tree on Hatteras Island, which bears the faint inscription "CORA" in its bark, might be connected to the Lost Colony.
 The CORA tree had already been the subject of local legends, most notably a story about a witch named "Cora" that was popularized in a 1989 book by Charles H. Whedbee.
 Nevertheless, Dawson argued that the inscription might represent another message from the colonists, similar to the "CROATOAN" inscription at Roanoke.
-If so, "CORA" might indicate that the colonists left Croatoan Island to settle with the Coree people (also known as the Coranine) on the mainland, near Lake Mattamuskeet.
+If so, "CORA" might indicate that the colonists left Croatoan Island to settle with the Coree (also known as the Coranine) on the mainland near Lake Mattamuskeet.

 A 2009 study to determine the age of the CORA tree was inconclusive.
-Damage to the tree, caused by lightning and decay, has made it impossible to obtain a valid core sample for tree-ring dating.
+Damage to the tree caused by lightning and decay has made it impossible to obtain a valid core sample for tree-ring dating.
 Even if the tree dates back to the 16th century, establishing the age of the inscription would be another matter.

 Dare Stones

-From 1937–1941, a series of inscribed stones were discovered that were claimed to have been written by Eleanor Dare, mother of Virginia Dare.
-They told of the movements of the colonists and their ultimate deaths.
-Most historians today believe that they are a hoax because investigations linked all but one to stonecutter Bill Eberhardt.
+From 1937 to 1941, a series of inscribed stones were discovered that were claimed to have been written by Eleanor Dare, mother of Virginia Dare.
+They told of the travelings of the colonists and their ultimate deaths.
+Most historians today believe that they are a fraud because investigations linked all but one to stonecutter Bill Eberhardt.
 The first one is sometimes regarded as different from the rest, based on a linguistic and chemical analysis, and as possibly genuine.

 In popular culture

 Raleigh was publicly criticized for his apparent indifference to the fate of the 1587 colony, most notably by Sir Francis Bacon.
-"It is the sinfullest thing in the world," Bacon wrote in 1597, "to forsake or destitute a plantation once in forwardness; for besides the dishonour, it is the guiltiness of blood of many commiserable persons."
+"It is the sinfullest thing in the world", Bacon wrote in 1597, "to forsake or destitute a plantation once in forwardness; for besides the dishonour, it is the guiltiness of blood of many commiserable persons."
 The 1605 comedy Eastward Hoe features characters bound for Virginia, who are assured that the lost colonists have by that time intermarried with Native Americans to give rise to "a whole country of English".

-U.S. historians largely overlooked or minimized the importance of the Roanoke settlements until 1834, when George Bancroft lionized the 1587 colonists in A History of the United States.
+United States historians largely overlooked or minimized the importance of the Roanoke settlements until 1834, when George Bancroft lionized the 1587 colonists in A History of the United States.
 Bancroft emphasized the nobility of Walter Raleigh, the treachery of Simon Fernandes, the threat of the Secotan, the courage of the colonists, and the uncanny tragedy of their loss.
-He was the first since John White to write about Virginia Dare, calling attention to her status as the first English child born on what would become U.S. soil, and the pioneering spirit exhibited by her name.
+He was the first since John White to write about Virginia Dare, calling attention to her status as the first English child born on what would become US soil, and the pioneering spirit exhibited by her name.
 The account captivated the American public.
 As Andrew Lawler puts it, "The country was hungry for an origin story more enchanting than the spoiled fops of Jamestown or the straitlaced Puritans of Plymouth...
 Roanoke, with its knights and villains and its brave but outnumbered few facing an alien culture, provided all the elements for a national myth."